 Pollution Burden Exposure

-MDE calculates the pollution burden exposure score as any census tract in which the following indicators are above the 75th percentile statewide:
+MDE calculates the pollution burden exposure score as the average percentile of the following factors:

 - particulate matter (PM) 2.5